udexon/Phoshell/README.md

 - Sections
 1. TELK
-2. Phoshell
+2. Simplify How?
+Phoshell
+- 2.4 Simplifying React Redux Augmented Reality Programming (Jitsi Meet)
-3. Blindspots
+3. Simplify / other consequences?
+Blindspots
 - 3.3 What are the problems we are trying to solve?
 Consequences
-4. Simplifying React Redux Augmented Reality Programming (Jitsi Meet)

 7. Why R3ML?

 - TELK / Bllindspots